As spring draws closer, so do parents’ decisions about which school district they want to send their child to this fall.

 Gail Gillengerten, administrative assistant for the East Lansing superintendent, said every district will choose a set amount of spots that it wants to make available for each grade level.

 If there are more applications than spots, the district holds a lottery, so it is not a“first-come, first-served basis,” said Gillengerten.
-Students in schools of choice families will get preference over those who aren’t.
+School of choice students already established within the district will get preference over those who aren’t.